Younes and Soraya Nazarian Library

 The Younes and Soraya Nazarian Library is a central academic library of the University of Haifa, and one of the largest in Israel.
 It is also one of the most progressive Israeli libraries in terms of service, collection, physical space, and library information systems.

-Since its founding in 1963, the Library has operated under one roof and is managed by a central administration.
-The Library offers academic information expertise for locating the wide range of material in its holdings and accessible via the Internet.
-The Library's role in the University's academic activity is based on professional specialization, which enables provision of information services in a wide variety of disciplines and information types.
+Since its founding in 1963, the library has operated under one roof and is managed by a central administration.
+The library offers academic information expertise for locating the wide range of material in its holdings and accessible via the Internet.
+The library's role in the university's academic activity is based on professional specialization, which enables provision of information services in a wide variety of disciplines and information types.

-The Library devotes many resources to the development, preservation and digitization of special collections, such as dissertations, research publications, historical photographs of the Land of Israel, and archives of theatrical and performing arts.
-The collections, which are displayed under Digital Projects and Archives - Digital Collections, contribute to instruction and research in the University and beyond.
+The library devotes many resources to the development, preservation and digitization of special collections, such as dissertations, research publications, historical photographs of the Land of Israel, and archives of theatrical and performing arts.
+The collections, which are displayed under Digital Projects and Archives – Digital Collections, contribute to instruction and research in the university and beyond.
 Special emphasis is placed on ensuring accessibility in both the short and long term to the academic community and to the general public interested in matters of heritage preservation.
 An additional distinctive project is the production of the Index to Hebrew Periodicals, a database of Hebrew Language articles and periodicals.

 Collection

+All library items may be searched and retrieved by means of Primo – an Ex Libris Group unified search box in the library web site.

-The Library collection comprises over two million items, including books and periodicals (in printed and digital formats), online databases in a variety of disciplines, maps and other cartographic material, films, audio recordings, pictures and archival material.
-All Library items may be searched and retrieved by means of OneSearch - a unified search box in the Library web site.
+The library collection comprises over two million items, including books and periodicals (in printed and digital formats), online databases in a variety of disciplines, maps and other cartographic material, films, audio recordings, pictures and archival material.